Nick-Triller/go-mod-index-scraper/README.md

-# Go module proxy index scraper
+# Go module proxy scraper

-Scrapes all golang module versions indexed in the Google module proxy and stores the results in a sqlite database.
+Scrapes all golang module versions and associated go.mod files indexed in the Google module proxy.
+The results are stored in a sqlite database.
-The resulting database has a size of ~2 GB as of 01.01.2022.
+The resulting database has a size of 3.7 GB as of 14.01.2022 when skipping download of go.mod files for pre-releases.

 The scraper can be stopped and started safely.
 It will continue scraping where it was stopped.